edgardotes/edgardotes.github.io/_pages/about.md

 [Versión en español más abajo]

 Hi, I'm Edgar Dolores-Tesillos — a scientist passionate about understanding the atmosphere and its impacts on our daily lives and industries.
-I am currently a Postdoctoral Researcher at the University of Bern, specializing in large-scale weather systems and climate risks.
+I am currently a Postdoctoral Researcher at the University of Lausanne, specializing in large-scale weather systems and climate risks.

 With a PhD from the Free University of Berlin, I bring expertise in climate modeling, extreme event analysis, and data-driven risk assessment.
 My background equips me to bridge advanced atmospheric science with real-world solutions for energy, infrastructure, and insurance sectors.